 Watery eye (epiphora) and the surgery Dacryocystorhinostomy (DCR)

 What is a watery eye (epiphora)?

-An apparent excess of tears on the eye causing the tears to blur the vision or overflow onto the cheek is known as a watery eye.
-It may also lead to a runny nose and the excessive tearing can be intermittent or continuous depending on the cause.
-The medial term is epiphora for watering.
-DCR surgery is the operation to treat a blocked tear duct.
+A watery eye is an excess of tears on the eye, causing the tears to blur the vision or overflow onto the cheek.
+It may also lead to a runny nose and excessive tearing can be intermittent or continuous depending on the cause.
+The medical term for this condition is epiphora.
+DCR surgery is used to treat a blocked tear duct.

 What causes it?

 The most common cause of dry eye is a dysfunction in the lacrimal gland, which produces tears in response to the eye being dry.
 Artificial tears are often recommended as a first-line treatment for this problem.